raspberrypilearning/electricity-generation/en/step_2.md

 --- /task ---

-Noone will know it's a column about the UK though because the title is still hidden behind the **New Zealand** sprite's column.
+It won't be clear that it is a column about the UK though because the title is still hidden behind the **New Zealand** sprite's column.
 You now need to move the position of where the title appears on the stage so you can see it.

 --- task ---